ZiyaZainabSV/bandit/README.md

 Password: kfBf3eYk5BPBRzwjqutbbfE887SVc5Yd

 1. Tried logging into bandit18 but got automatically logged out.

-2.
-3. *ssh -t bandit18@bandit.labs.overthewire.org bash --norc --noprofile* Let me type in commands
+2. *ssh -t bandit18@bandit.labs.overthewire.org bash --norc --noprofile* Let me type in commands
 Reference: (https://serverfault.com/questions/94503/login-without-running-bash-profile-or-bashrc)

+bash --noprofile: Does not read the .bashrc file. (i.e any of the startup or personal initialization files)
+--norc: Do not read and execute the initialization files.
   *ls*
   *cat readme*: Gave password

 **LEVEL 19 -> LEVEL 20**

 Password: IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x

+1. Login
+2. Tried using several tutorials, didn't work.
+3. Checked a writeup
+*ls*
+**only bandit20-do in list**
+*./bandit20-do cat /etc/bandit_pass/bandit20*
+Gave password.
+The ./ executes the file.
+Since only bandit20-do can execute /etc/bandit_pass/bandit20, the statement ./bandit20-do should be used to read the file.

+**LEVEL 20 -> LEVEL 21**

+Password: GbKksEFF4yrVs6il55v6gwY5aVje5f0j